knaidu/problem-solving/heaps/closest_stars.md

 # Closest stars

-Given an array of integers that consists co-ordinates of n starts, find the k closest starts to earth assuming earch is at co-ordinate 0,0.
+Given an array of integers that consists co-ordinates of n starts, find the k closest starts to earth assuming earth is at co-ordinate 0,0.

 ## Solution

-- Evaluate each co-ordinate, compute the distance from earth to that start
+* Evaluate each co-ordinate, compute the distance from earth to that start
-- Insert the distance into a max-heap, each time a new distance is added remove the max element from the heap.
+* Insert the distance into a max-heap, each time a new distance is added remove the max element from the heap.
-- The goal is after n elements are processed the largest n-k elements woould have been removed from the heap and the smallest k elements will remain in the heap
+* The goal is after n elements are processed the largest n-k elements woould have been removed from the heap and the smallest k elements will remain in the heap
-- For this problem let's assume the relative distances have been calculated and given in the array
+* For this problem let's assume the relative distances have been calculated and given in the array

 ## Code

 ```ruby
 def k_closest_elements(arr, k)
     max_heap = MaxHeap.new